Freight Shipping from Ontario to Detroit

 How much does it cost to ship freight from Ontario to Detroit?

-Full truckload (FTL) rates from Ontario, CA to Detroit, MI currently range from $5,448-$6,715 for a standard dry van load over the 2,534-mile route.
+Full truckload (FTL) rates from Ontario, CA to Detroit, MI currently range $5,448-$6,715 (roughly $2.15-$2.65 per mile over 2,534 miles).
 LTL shipments typically cost $1,594-$2,554 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Ontario to Detroit?